muxingu/rnamut/README.md

   - Certain keywords are allowed in the comma-separated fields of Column 2.
 These keywords are: frameshift (for retaining all frameshifts) and stopcodon (for retaining all substitution causing the gain of stop codon)

 ### **2.3 Customise the Set of Test Genes**
 To extend RNAmut to a larger set of indexed genes or to other cancers, users will need to provide a customised gene index file.
 We will provide a webserver for this purpose.
-To be updated.
+To be updated.\

+Last update of document: 20190710\